-Firefox team members transported the samples to an ALS sample preparation laboratory in Sodankyla.
-The samples were sawed, crushed to minus-two millimetres, split and pulverized into one-kilogram pulps, before being shipped to the ALS facility in Rosia Montana, Romania, for gold by fire assay of 50 g aliquots with AAS finish (method Au-AA24).
-Selected samples were assayed with a 1,000-gram Au-SCR24 method (screen fire assays).
-Other elements, altogether 48, were measured after four-acid digestion by ICP-AES and ICP-MS (method ME-MS61) at the ALS facility located in Loughrea, Ireland.
+Firefox team members transported the samples to an ALS sample prep lab in Sodankyla.
+The samples were then crushed to minus two millimetres, split and pulverized into one-kilogram pulps, before being shipped to the ALS facility in Rosia Montana, Romania, for gold by fire assay of 50-gram aliquots with atomic absorption spectroscopy finish (method Au-AA24).

-ALS is a leading international provider of assay and analytical data to the mining industry.
+ALS Laboratories is a leading international provider of assay and analytical data to the mining industry.
 All ALS geochemical hub laboratories, including the Irish facility, are accredited to ISO/IEC 17025:2017 for specific analytical procedures.
-The Firefox quality assurance/quality control program consists of the insertion of certificated standard materials and blanks, and the analytical batches did not show deviations from recommended values.
+The Firefox QA/QC program consists of insertion of certificated standard material and blanks inserted by Firefox into the analytical batches did not show deviations from recommended values.

-Patrick Highsmith, certified professional geologist (AIPG CPG No. 11702), a director of the company, is a qualified person, as defined by National Instrument 43-101.
-Mr. Highsmith has prepared, reviewed and approved the technical information in this news release.
+Patrick Highsmith, certified professional geologist (AIPG CPG No. 11702) and director of the company, is a qualified person as defined by National Instrument 43-101.
+Mr. Highsmith has helped prepare, reviewed and approved the technical information in this news release.

-Dr. Sven Honig, certified European geologist (EFG EurGeol No. 1789), general manager of exploration, is a qualified person, as defined by NI 43-101.
-Dr. Honig has supervised the fieldwork reported herein, and he has prepared and approved the technical information in this news release.
+Dr. Sven Honig, certified European geologist (EFG EurGeol title No. 1789) and general manager of exploration for the company, is a qualified person as defined by National Instrument 43-101.
+Dr. Honig has supervised the fieldwork reported herein, and he has helped to prepare and approves the technical information in this news release.

 About Firefox Gold Corp.

-Firefox Gold has been exploring for gold in Finland since 2017, where it holds a huge portfolio of prospective ground.
+Firefox Gold is listed on the TSX Venture Exchange under the ticker symbol FFOX.
+Firefox also trades on the OTCQB Venture Market Exchange in the United States under the ticker symbol FFOXF.
+The company has been exploring for gold in Finland since 2017 where it holds a huge portfolio of prospective ground.

-Finland is one of the top mining investment jurisdictions in the world, as indicated by its multiple top-10 rankings in recent Fraser Institute surveys of mining companies.
+Finland is one of the top mining investment jurisdictions in the world as indicated by its multiple top 10 rankings in recent Fraser Institute Surveys of Mining Companies.
 Having a strong mining law and long mining tradition, Finland remains underexplored for gold.
-Recent exploration results in the country have highlighted its prospectivity, and Firefox is proud to have a Finland-based chief executive officer and technical team.
+Recent exploration results in the country have highlighted its prospectivity, and Firefox is proud to have a Finland-based CEO and technical team.

 We seek Safe Harbor.